 Advanced Standing (30 Credit Hours) Eligibility Criteria:

 Candidates who are not admitted to Advanced Standing usually can be automatically considered for the Regular 60-credit program.
-Additionally at least 1 year of previous full-time paid social work-related experience is recommended.
+Additionally, in order for students to fully engage in the curriculum, at least 1 year of previous full-time paid social work-related experience is recommended.

 Regular (60 Credit Hour) Program Eligibility Criteria:

 Applicants who have received their Bachelor’s degree from an accredited institution and have a GPA at or above 3.0 in all academic endeavors are eligible to apply for the regular standing MSW program.
 If your past academic performance does not meet one or more of the GPA standards for admission to the 60-credit hour program, then you must complete the Petition for Exceptional Consideration, in addition to the other application components described below.

 How to Apply